 My Inactive Daily Calorie intake is 2,000 calories and my BMR is 1,600.
-I am aiming for a 400 calorie deficit to avoid being below my BMR, but because I am tracking my active calories and I will be eating as many calories as I burn, I will actually always be eating more than my BMR.
+So I am aiming for a 400 calorie deficit to avoid being below my BMR, but because I am tracking my active calories and I will be eating as many calories as I burn, I will actually always be eating plenty more than my BMR.
 I’ll therefore have no risk of entering ‘starvation mode’ while also getting plenty of nutrition.

 I wake up and have a coffee with a little milk.
 At the moment I am intermittent fasting so my first meal isn’t due until 12pm.
 I enter this coffee into MyFitnessPal but it only takes a second as it’s saved from previous times I’ve had it.
 My coffee is under 50 calories so it doesn’t affect my fasting state.

 I walk to the train station and walk from the station to the office, my activity tracker says I walked 2,800 steps.
 This data is automatically pulled into MyFitnessPal and it adjusts my daily calorie intake by 50 calories as this is how many I burned from walking.

 I buy my first meal of the day from town, I also know I’m going to the gym tonight so I buy an afternoon snack.
 I scan the barcode of the items I eat using MyFitnessPal and it updates the amount of calories I have eaten.